-- 13.1.1 As outlined in our Activities Local Law 2019, building works can only be carried out in City of Melbourne between the hours of: - (a) 7am to 7pm Monday to Friday - (b) 8am to 3pm on Saturday. - 13.1.2 You must have an out of hours permit to conduct any building works and related activities outside of the hours indicated in 13.1.1 above.
-This includes activities such as: - general building works - internal works - · setting up or packing up traffic management devices - using personnel and materials hoists - maintenance (including cleaning) of plant and equipment. - 13.1.3 No works are permitted on Sundays without an out of hours permit. - 13.1.4 We do not support works impacting access to retail precincts (for example, proposals for roadway or footpath closures) during December.
+13.1.1 As outlined in our Activities Local Law 2019, building works can only be carried out in the municipality between the hours of:

+(a) 7am to 7pm Monday to Friday

+(b) 8am to 3pm on Saturday.

+- 13.1.2 You must have an out of hours permit to conduct any building works and related activities outside of the hours indicated in 13.1.1 above.
+This includes activities such as: - general building works - internal works - setting up or packing up traffic management devices - using personnel and materials hoists - maintenance (including cleaning) of plant and equipment. - 13.1.3 We do not support works impacting access to retail precincts (for example, proposals for roadway or footpath closures) during December.
 This is to support the retail economy during its most important period.
-See 15.6 Peak times for more information. - 13.1.5 You must provide access to utilities to undertake service provision works within the hours in 13.1.1 above. - Utility works (electricity, water and gas) and Consent for works (road works) related to your building project should not be relegated to being undertaken out of hours and should be scheduled within our permitted hours of building works unless absolutely necessary.
+See 15.6 Peak times for more information. - 13.1.4 You must provide access to utilities to undertake service provision works within the hours in 13.1.1 above. - Utility works (electricity, water and gas) and consent for works (road works) related to your building project must not be relegated to being undertaken out of hours and should be scheduled within our permitted hours of building works unless absolutely necessary.